Supporting your studies

 During your studies, you are expected to meet with your supervisory team regularly, with a schedule to be discussed and agreed.
 It is required that certain meetings (e.g. monthly) between supervisors and students are designated as formal and that a record of these meetings is maintained.

-If you are undertaking research on a collaborative project which requires you to spend a large amount of time at a collaborating organisation or if you are studying under the Framework for Distance Research, you will be allocated an External Supervisor to support you off campus.
+If you are undertaking research on a collaborative project which requires you to spend a large amount of time at a collaborating organisation or if you are studying under the Framework for Distance Research, you may be allocated an External Supervisor to support you off campus.

 You should also note that the University has a Code of Practice to provide safeguards for University staff and PhD researchers who are in close personal relationships to ensure progression is managed on a professional basis.